albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     ...

-    LightBoxTest > should thrown an IllegalArgumentException when adding an item to a non-empty box FAILED org.opentest4j.AssertionFailedError at LightBoxTest.java:32
+    LightBoxTest > should thrown an IllegalStateException when adding an item to a non-empty box FAILED org.opentest4j.AssertionFailedError at LightBoxTest.java:32
     ...
     ```